CGNS/HDF5 - An HPC implementation#

-The purpose of the current document is to describe the way in which CFD data is to be represented in an HDF5 data tree.
+The purpose of the current document is to describe how CFD data is to be represented in an HDF5 data tree.
 To do this, it is necessary to first describe the HDF5 data structure itself in some detail.
-Therefore, a conceptual summary of HDF5 is given here in order to make the current document relatively independent, and to allow the reader to focus on those aspects of HDF5 which are essential to understanding the file mapping.
+Therefore, a conceptual summary of HDF5 is given here to make the current document relatively independent and to allow the reader to focus on those aspects of HDF5 that are essential to understanding file mapping.

 Any HDF5 file with a conformant mapping is CGNS/HDF5 compliant.
-The mapping has been made using a per-node basis.
-Instead of having a new mapping dedicated to HDF5, we have made a mapping from the ADF nodes to a set of HDF5 groups.
-While this is not an optimal mapping, the use of such an HDF5 node allows us to reuse the ADF API without change.
+The mapping has been made on a per-node basis.
+Instead of having a new mapping dedicated to HDF5, we have mapped from the ADF nodes to a set of HDF5 groups.
+While this is not an optimal mapping, using such an HDF5 node allows us to reuse the ADF API without change.

-The HDF5 documentation should be used as the authoritative references to resolve any issues not covered by this summary.
+The HDF5 documentation (https://support.hdfgroup.org/releases/hdf5/latest-docs.html>) should be used as the authoritative reference to resolve any issues not covered by this summary.

-The HDF5 library provides CGNS with a low level storage system.
-This library is developed and maintained by the National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign.
-It offers a free storage system, with support for a very large number of platforms used in the scientific world.
-This system is in charge of all physical features such as storage, compression, virtual access to data and many other services also useful for the CGNS users.
+The HDF5 library provides CGNS with a low-level storage system.
+This library was first developed by the National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign and is currently maintained by The HDF Group.
+It offers a free storage system that supports a large number of scientific platforms.
+This system is in charge of all physical features such as storage, compression, virtual access to data and many other services also useful for CGNS users.

-HDF5 allows a fine tuning of the physical devices, however, the SLL use of HDF5 forces all property lists to DEFAULT values.
+HDF5 allows fine-tuning of the physical devices; however, the SLL use of HDF5 forces all property lists to DEFAULT values.

 The CGNS node is an HDF5 group.
 It contains attributes, an optional dataset and optional child groups.
 This structure is required and can be extended by other implementers as long as the following requirements are fulfilled.